The University conducts pre-employment background checks to

 The University conducts background checks on all new hire

-employees.
+employees and volunteers.
 All candidates for full-time

 and part-time assignments with the University must authorize a lawful